abloom25/abloom25/README.md

 ### ❤️ &nbsp;About Me

 🏕️ &nbsp;I like 🌊 and ⛰️ best.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+✉️ &nbsp;You can shoot me an email at evereen2023@gmail.com!
 I'll try to respond as soon as I can.

 ### 🛠 &nbsp;Tech Stack